Top Breastfeeding Essentials: Must-Have Products for Nursing Moms

 Below we give more detail on some of the breastfeeding items listed.

-Lanolin: Lanolin is a natural product that is produced by a sheep’s wool — it helps their coats repel water.
-For breastfeeding moms, this natural wool wax is a magical nipple cream that can help soothe sore nipples.
+Lanolin nipple cream is a natural product that is produced from sheep’s wool — it helps their coats repel water.
+For breastfeeding moms, this natural wool wax is magical because it helps soothe sore nipples.
 We’ve found the Medela brand lanolin to be especially smooth and easy to apply, which is much appreciated in those early days.
 It’s safe for baby, so there’s no need to wipe it off before nursing.

-Breast Pads: Once your breast milk comes in, let’s just say it comes in with a vengeance.
+Once your breast milk comes in, let’s just say it comes in with a vengeance.
 You’ll probably be finding milk splatters from those first few weeks or months.
-Instead of going through carton after carton of single-use, disposable nursing pads, we love our Itzy Ritzy Glitzy Gals™ Washable and Reusable Nursing pads.
-They are machine washable and lined with several layers of super-absorbent bamboo rayon, so you’ll never leak through your shirt!
+We recommend Medela’s Safe & Dry™ Nursing Pads.
+They are ultra-absorbent, disposable, and, more importantly, will keep you comfortable and confident throughout the day.

-Healthy Snacks: Just as important as staying hydrated: staying well-fed!
-It is so easy to skip meals or flat out forget to eat when you are in the throes of newborn sleep deprivation and figuring out breastfeeding, but it is more important than ever to keep your body nourished!
-A few great easy-to-grab, one-handed snacks we love: almonds, grapes, hard-boiled eggs, cheese sticks, lactation cookies and energy bites.
+Just as important as staying hydrated: staying well-fed!
+It is so easy to skip meals or flat-out forget to eat when you are in the throes of newborn sleep deprivation and figuring out breastfeeding, but it is more important than ever to keep your body nourished!
+A few great easy-to-grab, one-handed snacks we love: almonds, grapes, hard-boiled eggs, cheese sticks, lactation cookies, and energy bites.
 Throw your snacks into a reusable Itzy Ritzy Snack Happens™ Snack Bag and into your diaper bag and you’re all set for on-the-go snacks, too!

-Nursing Pillow: These pillows help provide support and comfort for both babies and nursing moms.
-The Itzy Ritzy Milk Boss™ Infant Feeding Support is ideal for positioning baby at the perfect angle while breastfeeding or bottle feeding to help reduce the chance of reflux or gas.
-And when feeding is over, Milk Boss acts as a rest for baby while on his or her tummy getting burped.
-Unlike some other breastfeeding support pillows, there are no cumbersome latches or straps needed for use — it simply slips on and off the arm to make feeding and holding baby simple and comfortable.
+Breastfeeding pillows help provide support and comfort for both babies and nursing moms.
+They’re ideal for positioning baby at the perfect angle while breastfeeding or bottle feeding to help reduce the chance of reflux or gas.
+And when feeding is over, nursing pillows can act as a rest for baby while on his or her tummy getting burped.
 It’s a must for every mama!

-Nursing Tank: A good nursing tank is a lifesaver for a breastfeeding mother.
-Throw your cozy robe over the top and you’re ready to breastfeed any time, or for our favorite nursing-wear trick — layer it under any shirt or sweater and you can easily lift your top and nurse without exposing your tummy.
-Not all nursing tanks are created equal, though!
-We love these from Cake Maternity; they are made of compression fabric that hold everything in and provide great support.
+A good nursing bra and tank are lifesavers for a breastfeeding mother.
+Throw your cozy robe over the top, and you’re ready to breastfeed any time, or for our favorite nursing-wear trick — layer it under any shirt or sweater, and you can easily lift your top and nurse without exposing your tummy.
+But not all nursing tanks and bras are created equal!
+Cake Maternity provides quality nursing apparel designed for mommies.

-Nursing Cover: A cover can help new moms feel more comfortable when they are feeding in public.
+A cover can help new moms feel more comfortable when they are feeding in public.
 Getting out of the house may not happen often at the beginning, but practice makes perfect, and once you get the hang of nursing, a cover can help you feel that much more confident.
-The Itzy Ritzy Mom Boss™ is four amazing products in one — a nursing cover, car seat cover, shopping cart cover and infinity scarf.
+The Itzy Ritzy Breastfeeding Boss™ is four amazing products in one — a nursing cover, car seat cover, shopping cart cover, and infinity scarf.
 It comes in three beautiful prints and will become your best friend during baby’s first year and beyond!

-Lactation Aids: At one point or another, the vast majority of moms start to wonder if they have “enough” milk for baby.
+At one point or another, the vast majority of moms start to wonder if they have “enough” milk for baby.
 It’s actually pretty rare for mothers to have an undersupply, but sometimes if you aren’t hydrated enough or haven’t eaten enough, these things can affect your supply.
 It can be helpful to have a few lactation aids on hand in these instances.
 We love the Oat Mama Lactation Bars — they are so easy to grab as a quick and healthy snack that will also help boost your milk supply.
-You can also make (that are shockingly husband-approved), take a fenugreek supplement if things are a bit more serious, and there is even tea you can drink to help with milk production.
+You can also make these bars (that are shockingly husband-approved).
+Try a fenugreek supplement if things are a bit more serious, and there is even tea you can drink to help with milk production.

-Breast Pump & Accessories: We find a good breast pump to be an essential part of breastfeeding.
-It can help provide relief from engorgement when your milk comes in (you don’t need to pump a lot, just a slight amount to help relieve the pressure).
-And once you get the hang of it, the breast pump becomes a helpful tool to let you have some much-needed time away from baby and let your partner take bottle feeding on.
+We find a good breast pump to be an essential part of breastfeeding.
+It can help provide relief from engorgement when your milk comes in and prevent clogged ducts or mastitis (you don’t need to pump a lot, just a slight amount to help relieve the pressure).
+And once you get the hang of it, the breast pump becomes a helpful tool to let you have some much-needed time away from baby and let your partner take bottle-feeding duty.
+Don’t forget to sanitize those pump parts at least once daily!

 If your breastfeeding journey doesn’t start off easy and you’re experiencing some issues (you’re certainly not alone), check out our post on common nursing problems and tips to help.